bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local/01_Executing.rst

     ------------------------------------------------------------

-In this first execution we use the default value of the ``--classpath`` option to automatically add the jar file to the classpath (by executing runcompss in the directory which contains the jar file).
+In this first execution we use the default value of the ``--classpath`` option to automatically add the jar file to the CLASSPATH (by executing runcompss in the directory which contains the jar file).
 However, we can explicitly do this by exporting the **CLASSPATH** variable or by providing the ``--classpath`` value.
 Next, we provide two more ways to